I have a question about:

 - Is the Budget Direct Health Insurance web site secure?

 That depends on your level of cover and the treatment you're receiving.
-To find out what you are covered for, visit your online member area.
+To find out what you’re covered for, visit the Member Area.

 Budget Direct Health Insurance keeps your cover, claims history and other details online.
 And you can look them up any time by going to your online member area.